-Figure 4: A DC3000 Defense Center managing a 3D2500 Intrusion Sensor deployed in inline mode (Configuration 2a)
+Figure 4: A Virtual Defense Center managing a 3D2000\32 Sensor deployed in passive mode and a Virtual 3D Sensor deployed in inline mode

-The next figure shows a Sourcefire Intrusion Sensor deployed in passive mode managed by a Defense Center.
-This is configuration 2b.
+The next figure shows the two sensor types (3D8140\64 deployed in inline mode and Virtual Sensor deployed in passive mode) managed by a Virtual Defense Center.
+This is configuration 2.

-Figure 5: A DC3000 Defense Center managing a 3D2500 Intrusion Sensor deployed in passive mode
+Figure 5: A DC1500 Defense Center managing a 3D8140\64 Sensor deployed in inline mode and a Virtual Sensor deployed in passive mode

 The next figure shows a standalone Sourcefire Intrusion Sensor deployed in inline mode.
-This is configuration 3a.
+This is configuration 3.

-Figure 6: A standalone 3D2500 Intrusion Sensor deployed in inline mode (Configuration 3a)
+Figure 6: A standalone 3D2000 Intrusion Sensor deployed in inline mode